opedromandrade/Micr0s0fty/README.md

-# 🛠️ My Winget Collection Scripts
+# 🛠️ My Window$ Post Install Script Collection

 ## 🎉 What is this?
 A mischievously **privacy‑first** collection of PowerShell scripts that **tame Winget**, **shush AI assistants**, and make Windows act like a secret‑agent‑level fortress.
 Think of it as giving your PC a *“Do Not Disturb”* badge—only cooler.